PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Related Work

 \section{Related Work}

-\boldparagraph{Primitive-based Representation} Primitives have been explored since the early days of computer vision \citep{Roberts1963PHD, Binford1975CSC, Brooks1979IJCAI, Biederman1985, Pentland1986AAAI} as a compact way to compositionally represent objects and scenes using simple geometric components.
-With the advent of deep learning, these ideas have re-emerged for decomposing 3D shapes into semantically meaningful parts as well as for recovering object structure from RGB or RGB-D inputs.
-Most works represent objects using simple cuboids \citep{Tulsiani2017CVPRb, Zou2017ICCVb, Niu2018CVPR, Li2017TG, Mo2019TG}, while others extend to more expressive primitive types such as superquadrics \citep{Paschalidou2019CVPR, Paschalidou2020CVPR}, convexes \citep{Deng2020CVPR}, axis-aligned Gaussians \citep{Genova2019ICCV}, and spheres \citep{Hao2020CVPR}.
-Beyond individual objects, few recent methods decompose indoor \citep{Vavilala2024ARXIV, Vavilala2023ICCV, Vavilala2023ARXIV} or outdoor scenes \citep{Gupta2010ECCV} into simple geometric shapes.
-While \citep{Li2017SIGGRAPH, Mo2019SIGGRAPH, Zou2017ICCVb} demonstrate primitive generation at the object level, the majority of prior approaches instead use primitives for shape abstraction or scene parsing.
-In contrast, we leverage primitives for generating structured 3D semantic scenes at scale.
+\boldparagraph{Primitive-based Representation} Primitives have been explored since the early days of computer vision~\cite{Roberts1963PHD, Binford1975CSC, Brooks1979IJCAI, Biederman1985, Pentland1986AAAI} as compact, compositional building blocks for objects and scenes.
+With deep learning, these ideas re-emerged for decomposing 3D shapes into semantically meaningful parts or recovering object structure from RGB or RGB-D inputs.
+Most works represent objects using simple cuboids~\cite{Tulsiani2017CVPRb, Zou2017ICCVb, Niu2018CVPR, Li2017TG, Mo2019TG}, while others adopt more expressive primitive types such as superquadrics~\cite{Paschalidou2019CVPR, Paschalidou2020CVPR}, convexes~\cite{Deng2020CVPR}, axis-aligned Gaussians~\cite{Genova2019ICCV}, and spheres~\cite{Hao2020CVPR}.
+Recent part-aware generative approaches like SPAGHETTI~\cite{Hertz2022SIGGRAPH} and SALAD~\cite{Koo2023ICCV} decompose objects into primitive-based sub-parts (\eg legs, seat of a chair) for part-level manipulation.
+Beyond individual objects, few recent methods decompose indoor~\cite{Vavilala2024ARXIV, Vavilala2023ICCV, Vavilala2023ARXIV} or outdoor scenes~\cite{Gupta2010ECCV} into simple geometric shapes.
+While~\cite{Li2017SIGGRAPH, Mo2019SIGGRAPH, Zou2017ICCVb, Hertz2022SIGGRAPH, Koo2023ICCV} demonstrate primitive generation at the object level, the majority of prior approaches instead use primitives for shape abstraction or scene parsing.
+In contrast, we leverage parameterized primitives, each corresponding to a distinct object instance, for abstract 3D semantic layout generation, enabling direct scene-level operations (\eg object arrangement), which remain beyond the scope of prior object-centric methods.

+\boldparagraph{3D Scene Generation} Recent works tackle 3D scene generation from different perspectives, aiming to synthesize either detailed geometry or realistic appearances.
+Geometry-focused methods~\cite{Bokhovkin2024ARXIV,Wu2024TOG,Meng2025CVPR} produce high-fidelity meshes but lack semantic and compositional structure.
+Early appearance-oriented approaches~\cite{Fridman2023NeurIPS,Hoellein2023ICCV,Song2023ARXIV} update explicit meshes to generate immersive 3D scenes from text.
+Other methods adopt volumetric scene representations, optimizing NeRFs~\cite{Zhang2023ARXIV} or 3D Gaussians~\cite{Yang2025CVPR,Shriram20243DV,Ouyang2023ARXIV} for global consistency and photorealism.
+More recent frameworks~\cite{Yu2024CVPRb,Mark2025ICCV,Ren2025CVPR,Yu2024ARXIV} introduce 3D-aware caches that guide view generation toward spatio-temporal coherence.
+Finally, two-stage panoramic methods~\cite{Schwarz2025ICCV,Yang2024SIGGRAPH,Huang2025CVPR,Worldgen2025Github} generate 3D scenes from text or single images by first synthesizing a 2D panorama and then lifting it to 3D to optimize Gaussian splats.
+Despite impressive realism, these appearance-driven approaches represent scenes holistically, without explicit, object-level structure.
+In contrast, we emphasize a controllable semantic layout over appearance or geometric fidelity, enabling direct instance-level control and high-level manipulation.